alirezanet/Gridify/docs/pages/guide/extensions.md

 ## ApplyFiltering

-You can use this method if you want to only apply **filtering** on a `IQueriable` or `DbSet`.
+You can use this method if you want to only apply **filtering** on an `IQueriable` or `DbSet`.

 ``` csharp
 var query = personsRepo.ApplyFiltering("name = John");
 ```

-this is completely equivalent to the bellow LINQ query:
+this is completely equivalent to the below LINQ query:

 ``` csharp
 var query = personsRepo.Where(p => p.Name == "John");
 ```

-the main difference is in the first example, we are using a string to filter, that can be dynamicly generated or passed from end-user but in the second example, we should hard code the query for supported fields.
+In the `ApplyFiltering` method, we can use a raw string to filter the data, which can be generated dynamically or passed by the end-user for example through an API client or console input, but using the Linq `Where` method, we always have to hard code the query for the supported fields.

-Checkout the [Filtering Operators](./filtering.md) section for more information.
+Check out the [Filtering Operators](./filtering.md) section for more information.

 ## ApplyOrdering